Skip to content

 When designing automation for a CTA scenario, evaluate each requirement against:

-1. Complexity: Can the logic be expressed in a Flow Decision element, or does it require nested loops with conditional maps?
+1. Complexity: Can the logic be expressed in a Flow Decision element, or does it need nested loops with conditional maps?

 2. Volume: How many records will this process?
 Flow is fine for hundreds; Apex Batch for millions.